-Should the Agency determine that Recipients cannot contract with qualified historic preservation professionals to carry out the review pursuant to this Programmatic Agreement, the Agency shall consult with the SHPO to determine alternate administrative arrangements for the Agency to complete the reviews required pursuant to this Programmatic Agreement.
-The Agency shall notify the Council in writing of any alternate procedures approved by the SHPO.
+Alternate Administrative Arrangements: If the Agency determines that Recipients cannot contract with qualified professionals to conduct reviews under this Programmatic Agreement, the Agency shall consult with the SHPO to establish alternative administrative procedures.
+The Agency must notify the Council in writing of any alternate procedures approved by the SHPO.

 II.
 EXEMPT PROPERTIES AND ACTIVITIES

-If a project satisfies all of the following criteria:
+Exempt Properties and Activities: A project is exempt from review under this Programmatic Agreement if it meets all the following criteria:

-Project does not involve ground disturbance;
+No Ground Disturbance: The project does not involve any ground disturbing activities.

-Project is not located in (or adjacent to) a Historic District or Designated Downtown;
+Outside Historic Zones: the project is not located within or abutting a Historic District or Designated Downtown.

-Project does not involve any buildings listed in the National Register of Historic Places; and
+No Registered Buildings: The project does not involve any buildings listed in the National Register of Historic Places; and

-Project consists of rehabilitation of buildings or structures less than 50 years old.
+Age Threshold: The project consists of the rehabilitation of buildings or structures less than 50 years old.

-Then such properties and activities are considered exempt from this Programmatic Agreement.
-This determination is made by the Recipient or qualified professional as described above.
+The Recipient or qualified professional shall make this compliance determination.

-A project that does not satisfy all of the criteria listed in Section II(1), above, will nonetheless be exempt from this Programmatic Agreement if it is limited solely to the exempt activities listed in Appendix A. A Recipient or a qualified professional as described above can make this determination.
+Activities-Based Exemptions: A project that fails to meet all criteria listed in Section II(A), above, is still exempt from this Programmatic Agreement if it is limited solely to the activities listed in APPENDIX A. The Recipient or a qualified professional shall make this determination.

-For projects that are exempt under paragraph (1) or (2) above, the PRF documenting the determination shall be submitted to VDHP and the Agency for recordation purposes only; this notification serves as consultation with Agency staff.
-No further review is required.
+Documentation and Submissions: For projects exempt under paragraph (A) or (B) above, the Recipient must submit the PRF documenting the exemption to VDHP and the Agency for federal reporting purposes.
+This submission fulfills the consultation requirement with Agency staff, and no further review is required.

-In accord with the Council’s Policy Statement on Affordable Housing and Historic Preservation, for affordable housing projects
+Affordable Housing Scope Limitation: Pursuant to the Council’s “Policy Statement on Housing and Historic Preservation,” review for affordable housing projects is limited to proposed exterior or exterior-visible changes.
+This limitation applies only if the project does not involve:

-that do not involve a building that is listed or considered eligible for listing in the National Register as an individual property or specific interior elements that contribute to maintaining a historic district’s character, review under this Programmatic Agreement shall be limited to proposed changes to the exterior of the building or proposed changes that will be visible from the exterior.
+A building individually listed or eligible for listing in the National Register of Historic Places.

+Specific interior elements that contribute to a historic district’s character.

+Exempt Emergency Release for Scattered Sites: Assistance for temporary or permanent improvements that do not alter environmental conditions and are limited to protection, repair, or restoration activities necessary only to control or arrest the effects from disasters or imminent threats to public safety including those resulting from physical deterioration.

 III.
 ROLES OF RECIPIENTS, SHPO, AND AGENCY

-The Recipient shall retain a qualified professional to: identify and evaluate the project’s
+Responsibilities of the Qualified Professional: The Recipient shall retain a qualified professional to follow compliance duties:

-area of potential effect; identify and evaluate historic properties within the project’s area of potential effect; if the project involves any ground disturbance, evaluate whether the project’s area of potential effect falls within or intersects with the ancestral homelands of the Stockbridge Munsee Community, as identified on Appendix G to this Programmatic Agreement, or any other federally recognized tribe, and if so, initiate consultation with the tribal leadership
+Area of Potential Effect (APE): Identify and evaluate the project’s APE and any historic properties located within it.

+Tribal Consultation: For projects involving ground disturbance, evaluate if the APE intersects with the ancestral homelands of the Stockbridge Munsee Community (Appendix G), the Delaware Tribe (Appendix H), or any other federally recognized tribe.
+It an intersection exists, the professional must initiate consultation with the tribal leadership.

-; make recommendations for a property’s determination of eligibility for the National Register of Historic Places, evaluate and make recommendations for determinations of a project’s effect on historic properties
+National Register Evaluations: Recommend eligibility determinations for the National Register of Historic Places and evaluate project effects on historic properties.

-; develop appropriate treatment or mitigation measures to avoid, minimize, or mitigate any effects; and submit appropriate documentation of these actions for concurrence with the SHPO, and if appropriate, the tribal leadership, as set out in this Programmatic Agreement.
+Mitigation and Documentation: Develop treatment or mitigation measures to avoid, minimize, or mitigate adverse effects.
+Submit all supporting documentation to the SHPO, and tribal leadership if applicable, for concurrence.

-The Recipient shall provide the Agency’s Environmental Review Officer with documentation of project completion, noting if conditions have been met.
+Project Completion Reporting: The Recipient shall provide the Agency’s Environmental Review Officer with documentation of project completion, explicitly noting whether all required conditions have been met.

-The SHPO, through VDHP staff, shall assist the Recipient in this process by providing available information and consulting with the Recipient and its qualified professional when asked or when required under the terms of this Programmatic Agreement.
+SHPO Assistance: The SHPO, acting through VDHP staff, shall assist the Recipient by providing available historical data and consulting with the Recipient and their qualified professional when requested or as mandated by this Programmatic Agreement.

-The Agency shall assist the Recipient to comply with Section 106 by providing technical assistance, and organizing and presenting training(s)/webinar(s).
+Agency Technical Support: The Agency shall assist the Recipient with Section 106 compliance by providing technical assistance and organizing target training sessions or webinars.